bjelm/FaceOscTracker/README.md

 ```
 ##Setup
 The folowing values in _ofApp.cpp_ are to be changed to fit your needs.
-Enable the parameter _showVideo_ when setting up camera to make it easier.
+Enable the parameter _showVideo_ when setting up the camera to make it easier.

 ```c